Team-Post-It-Note/postit-frontend/README.md

 How often will you merge?
 1- 2 times daily

 How will you communicate that it’s time to merge?
 It will be a set time 5pm

+# User Stories

+- As a User, i would like to have the ability to search for a destination and find events in the area so i can quickly find something to do when i visit that destination.

+- As a User, i would like to Save events and into my profile page so that i can refer to them at a later date.

+- As a Beer Enthusiast, i would like to have the ability to search for various brewerys within a given destination so that i can try new beer!

+- Being a Beer enthusiast, i would like to save all of my favorite brewerys so that i can tell my friends about them.

+- Moving to a new location is hard.
+As a user who is moving, i would like to be able to search for different social events so that i can meet some of the locals who's interests match my own.
+## Vision
+**What is the vision of this product?**

+- Our product is designed to help people in a social media world unplug from their online lives and go out into the real world to enjoy events and brewerys

+**What pain point does this project solve?**

+- After a global pandemic has pleagued our planet for the past year, people may need to be reminded about how life was socially.
+Some may need to find out for the first time!

+- During this Massive heat wave, there has never been more of a demand for beer enthusiasts to quench their thirst!

+**Why should we care about your product?**

+- Because we bring user's the ability to connect socially after over a year of online and no contact separation, bringing people together at last.

+## Scope (In/Out)
+#### IN - What will our product do?

+- Authenticate our users by using Auth0 as our Oauth service.
+- Authenticated users can search a location and recieve input with a wide variety of events and brewerys based on search query.
+- Save our Authenticated users selected brewerys and events to perisit in a profile.
+- Allow the ability to add and remove various persisting data in an authenticated users profile.
+- Allows users to "like" various events and brewerys.

+#### OUT - What will your product not do.
+These should be features that you will make very clear from the beginning that you will not do during development.
+These should be limited and very few.
+Pick your battles wisely.
+This should only be 1 or 2 things.
+Example: My website will never turn into an IOS or Android app.

+## Minimum Viable Product vs Stretch Goals

+- Auth0 login user; form to search locationIQ, use location name to gather various brewery's and events in the given location.
+Allows users to save favorite events and brewery's with the ability to view all saved items, post new save items and remove any unwanted saved items.

+#### Stretch
+- filter events by type of meet-up(dropdown selection)
+- Use a fourth API to give random facts about the searched location.(tourism stuff, covid rates, etc)

+## Data Flow

+## Non-Functional Requirements (301 & 401 only)

+***Security - Using Auth0 as a secure login provider***
+***Usability-  Targeting beer enthusiasts as well as all event loving people, the brewery search targets the brew lover niche sepecifically.***

+Pick 2 non-functional requirements and describe their functionality in your application.